-1. The courses represent collegiate coursework relevant to the degree program being pursued at Pfeiffer University, and was completed at a regionally accredited institution.

-2. The grade earned for the course was a C- or higher.
-An exception to this rule exists for courses to be applied to the B.S. in Nursing or the B.A. in Education which require a grade of C or better.

-3. The course content, level of instruction, and resulting competencies are equivalent to those offered by the University.

-4. Official University Transcripts from each institution previously attended are received before transfer credits may be awarded.

-5. Students may not transfer in more than 50% of the credits required in the major.
+- 1. The courses represent collegiate coursework relevant to the degree program being pursued at Pfeiffer University, and was completed at a regionally accredited institution. - 2.
+The grade earned for the course was a C- or higher.
+An exception to this rule exists for courses to be applied to the B.S. in Nursing or the B.A. in Education which require a grade of C or better. - 3.
+The course content, level of instruction, and resulting competencies are equivalent to those offered by the University. - 4.
+Official University Transcripts from each institution previously attended are received before transfer credits may be awarded. - 5.
+Students may not transfer in more than 50% of the credits required in the major.
 Students may not transfer in more than 50% of the credits for a minor.

-6. To receive a Pfeiffer degree, students must complete a minimum of 45 credits in residence at Pfeiffer University.

-7. A maximum of 64 credits from 2 year colleges and 75 credits from four year colleges (or combination) will be accepted towards a Pfeiffer B.A. or B.S. degree.

-8. The Registrar determines the applicability of transfer credits toward the general education requirements at Pfeiffer.
-The academic departments determine the applicability of transfer credits for the majors.

-9. Students who have earned a two year Associate of Arts or Associate of Science degree from a member college of the North Carolina Community College System shall be considered to have completed all the General Education requirements towards their Pfeiffer Degree.
-For more information please read the North Carolina Community College System Articulation Agreement below.

-10. Two year college graduates who have earned a an Associate of Arts or Associate of Science degree from any regionally accredited institution in the U.S.A. shall be considered to have completed all the General Education requirements towards their Pfeiffer Degree as long as each course was completed with a C- of higher.
-Education and Nursing require "C" grades in some of their General Education courses.

-11. Students admitted to a Pfeiffer University's undergraduate program who have previously earned a Bachelor of Science degree (BS) or Bachelor of Arts degree (BA) from an accredited undergraduate institution in the United States shall be considered to have fulfilled the lower-division, institution-wide general education requirements and writing intensive requirements of Pfeiffer University, provided that the general education courses are graded with a C- or better.
+- 6. To receive a Pfeiffer degree, students must complete a minimum of 45 credits in residence at Pfeiffer University.
+Students in the degree completion program at Charlotte are required a minimum of 30SH in residence at Pfeiffer University if they are registered in the RN to BSN or IDS programs. - 7.
+A maximum of 64 credits from 2 year colleges and 75 credits from four year colleges (or combination) will be accepted towards a Pfeiffer B.A., B.S. or BSN degree. - 8.
+The Registrar determines the applicability of transfer credits toward the general education requirements at Pfeiffer.
+The academic departments determine the applicability of transfer credits for the majors. - 9.
+Students who have earned a two year Associate of Arts or Associate of Science degree from a member college of the North Carolina Community College System shall be considered to have completed all the General Education requirements towards their Pfeiffer Degree.
+For more information please read the North Carolina Community College System Articulation Agreement contained in this catalog. - 10.
+Courses completed at accredited two year colleges from outside of the state of North Carolina, will be evaluated on a course by course basis, and transferred towards a Pfeiffer degree if the courses are equivalent to those offered by Pfeiffer.
+Transferred courses must have been completed with a minimum grade of C-, with the exception of courses intended for Education and Nursing which require minimum grades of "C". - 11.
+Students admitted to a Pfeiffer University's undergraduate program who have previously earned a Bachelor of Science degree (BS) or Bachelor of Arts degree (BA) from an accredited undergraduate institution in the United States shall be considered to have fulfilled Pfeiffer University's lower-division, institution-wide general education requirements and writing intensive requirements and cultural credits of Pfeiffer University, provided that the general education courses are graded with a C- or better.
 Any course(s) with less than a C- grade must be retaken and passed with a grade of C- or better at Pfeiffer University.
-An exception to this rule exists for courses to be applied to the B.S. in Nursing or the B.A. in Education which require a grade of C or better.

-12. Students who have not completed a degree may have transfer courses evaluated on a course by course basis, as long as conditions 1 through 6 are met.
+An exception to this rule exists for courses to be applied to the B.S. in Nursing or the B.A. in Education which require a grade of C or better. - 12.
+Students who have not completed a degree may have transfer courses evaluated on a course by course basis, as long as conditions 1 through 6 are met.

-The accrediting body must be one recognized by the United States Department of Education.